saketadhau/academic-kickstart/content/author/admin/_index.md

 # List (academic) interests or hobbies
 interests = [
-  "Deep Neural Networks for MPC",
+  "Machine Learning for MPC",
-  "Model Predictive Control",
+  "Optimization",
-  "Optimization"
+  "Process Control"
 ]

 # Organizational groups that you belong to (for People widget)